 Guam receives annual allocations of federal formula grant funding through Community Development Block Grant (CDBG) and the HOME Investment Partnerships (HOME).
 In addition, Guam received funding through the National Housing Trust Fund (HTF).
 Guam has been allocated to receive such funding for Program Year 2022 and will utilize approximately \$3,831,515.97 of HOME and HTF funds toward the development of affordable rental and homeownership housing.
-Guam also administers the Housing Choice Voucher (HCV) and was awarded ARP-Emergency Housing Vouchers, in addition to their HCV program vouchers, Mainstream vouchers, and Veterans Affairs Supportive Housing vouchers.
+GHURA also administers the Housing Choice Voucher (HCV) and was awarded 18 Emergency Housing Vouchers through the American Rescue Plan in addition to their HCV program vouchers, Mainstream vouchers, and Veterans Affairs Supportive Housing vouchers.